Ambidexterity

 A person is writing with both hands.

 Ambidexterity is the ability to use both the right and left hand equally well.
-When referring to objects, the term indicates that the object is equally suitable for right-handed and left-handed people.
-When referring to humans, it indicates that a person has no marked preference for the use of the right or left hand.
+When referring to an object, the word ambidextrous means that the object is equally suitable for right-handed and left-handed people.
+When referring to a person, it means that the person has no marked preference for the use of the right or left hand.

-Only about one percent of people are naturally ambidextrous, which equates to about 80,000,000 people in the world today.
-In modern times, it is common to find some people considered ambidextrous who were originally left-handed and who learned to be ambidextrous, either by choice or as a result of training in schools or in jobs where right-handedness is often emphasized or required.
-Since many everyday devices such as can openers and scissors are asymmetrical and designed for right-handed people, many left-handers learn to use them right-handedly due to the rarity or lack of left-handed models.
-Thus, left-handed people are more likely to develop motor skills in their non-dominant hand than right-handed people.
+Only about one percent of people are naturally ambidextrous, which equates to about 80,000,000 people in the world.
+Because many common devices, such as can openers and scissors, are asymmetrical and designed for right-handed people, many left-handers learn to use them right-handedly due to the rarity or lack of left-handed models.
+Thus, left-handed people are more likely to develop motor skills in their non-dominant hand than are right-handed people.

 Etymology

 The word "ambidextrous" is derived from the Latin roots ambi-, meaning "both", and dexter, meaning "right" or "favorable".
 Thus, ambidextrous is literally "both right" or "both favorable".

-The term ambidexter in English was originally used in a legal sense of jurors who accepted bribes from both parties for their verdict.
+The Latin word is first attested in the Vetus Latina, calquing Ancient Greek "amphoterodéxios" in Judges 3:15 after the Septuagint, itself translating Hebrew iṭṭēr yaḏ yəmīnō, literally "bound in his right hand".
+This phrase is now generally translated as “left-handed”; the Septuagint translation is either from a variant reading or from a different interpretation.